Our Changing World is Not New

-For those of you who know the biblical story of Moses, then you know he was adopted as a foundling.
-How would you document Moses’ story in software and include both his Jewish and Egyptian parents?
-Would you give the DNA parents equal weight as the adoptive parents?
-Or would you favor one relationship over the other?
+Consider the biblical story of Moses, adopted as a foundling, born to Jewish parents but raised by Egyptians.
+How would one document Moses’ story in software that typically favors biological ties?
+Should the DNA parents be given equal weight as the adoptive parents, or would one relationship overshadow the other?

-- Biological Father – who provided the DNA via sperm
+• Biological Father – the DNA provider via sperm

-- Biological Mother – who provided the DNA via egg
+• Biological Mother – the DNA provider via egg

-- Gestational Mother – who carried the child to term
+• Gestational Mother – the one who carried the child to term

 In 2013, California passed SB-274 which explicitly allows for more than two parents to share custody and responsibilities for a child.[3]
 British Columbia has allowed for three parents on a birth certificate.
 [4]